expo/expo/docs/pages/guides/configuring-updates.md

 }
 ```

+Checking for an update uses a device's bandwidth and battery life like any network call.
+Additionally, updates served by Expo may be rate limited.
+A good rule of thumb to check for updates judiciously is to use check when the user launches or foregrounds the app.
+Avoid polling for updates in a frequent loop.

 Note that `checkAutomatically: "ON_ERROR_RECOVERY"` will be ignored in Expo Go, although the imperative Updates methods will still function normally.

 ## Disabling Updates